PrateeshGoswami/Calorie-Counter/README.md

 This application
 1.increases  calories by pressing +
+2.decreases calorie by pressing -
-2.calculates how much is left from a daily intake target .
+3.calculates how much is left from a daily intake target .